covid19india/econsult-api/README.md

 doctorsbyId  | https://econsult-api-lovat.now.sh/doctorsbyId?emailId=<email-id>
 tnc  | https://econsult-api-lovat.now.sh/tnc

-#### Note: doctors and doctorsbyId JSON will not be updated as personal contacts of Doctors are published.
+#### Note: doctors and doctorsbyId JSON will not be updated for this project as personal contacts of Doctors are not recommended to be published.
 Using a Secure DB and/or an easily editable sheets based interface such as [Airtable](https://airtable.com/invite/r/R3jkS9nc) is recommended.